Phantom Entertainment

-Phantom Entertainment, Inc. (known as Infinium Labs, Inc. until 2006) is a company founded in 2002 by Tim Roberts which makes computer keyboards.
-However, Phantom is best known for the Phantom, a video game console advertised for Internet gaming on demand in 2004; it was never marketed, leading to suggestions that it was vaporware.
-The company's website was last updated in late 2011.
+Phantom Entertainment, Inc. (known as Infinium Labs, Inc. until 2006) was a company founded in 2002 by Tim Roberts which made computer keyboards.
+However, Phantom was best known for the Phantom, a video game console advertised for Internet gaming on demand in 2004; it was never marketed, leading to suggestions that it was vaporware.
+The company's website was last updated in late 2011, and Phantom's ownership of the domain has since expired.

 History

 Infinium Labs was founded by Tim Roberts in 2002 as a private company.
 In January 2003 it issued a press release saying that it would soon release a "revolutionary new gaming platform" with an on-demand video-game service, delivering games through an online subscription.
 The press release had no specific information, but included a computer-generated prototype design.
 Due to the use of buzzwords and the lack of details, the product was derided nearly from the beginning by news sites such as IGN and Slashdot and in the Penny Arcade webcomic.
 The hardware and gaming site HardOCP researched and wrote an extensive article on the company and its operation, and was sued in turn.
 The Phantom placed first in Wired News's "Vaporware 2004".
 In 2004, Infinium Labs went public.

 Roberts left the company in summer 2005 (with millions of shares of stock) before any products had been delivered.
 He later rejoined as chairman of the board, but in a July 2007 press release he again resigned from the company.
 Subsequent CEOs included Kevin Bachus (who took the post in August 2005), Greg Koler (in January 2006) and John Landino, who was appointed CEO and interim chief financial officer in July 2008.

 In September 2006 the company (which had changed its name from Infinium Labs) promised to introduce its Phantom Lapboard product in November 2006, with a gaming service to follow in March 2007.
 In June 2008, the company released the Lapboard.
 In August 2007, Phantom Entertainment signed an agreement with ProGames Network to provide Lapboards and "game-service content" in hotels worldwide.